Sacheen Littlefeather: Health problems and death

 Over the years, Littlefeather described her personal experiences with serious health issues, including internal bleeding, collapsed lungs, and cancer.
 She reported having tuberculosis at age four and received treatment in an oxygen tent while hospitalized.
 She stated that she was suicidal and hospitalized in a mental institution for a year.
 In 1974, she stated that Marlon Brando sent her to a doctor when she was in a lot of pain and helped her recover, so she made the Oscar speech to repay him.

 At the age of 29 her lungs collapsed.
 After recovering, she received a degree from Antioch University in holistic health and nutrition with an emphasis in Native American medicine, a practice she credited with her recovery.
 In 1991, Littlefeather was reported to be recovering from radical cancer surgery.
 A 1999 article stated she had developed colon cancer in the early 1990s.

 In 2018, Littlefeather developed stage IV breast cancer, a recurrence of the breast cancer from which she was reported to be in remission in 2012.
 She said in a 2021 interview that the cancer had metastasized to her right lung and that she was terminal.

-Littlefeather died at her home in Novato, California, on October 2, 2022, at the age of 75.
+Littlefeather died at her home in Novato, California on October 2, 2022 at the age of 75.

 Ancestry dispute

-Following Littlefeather's death, Navajo author Jacqueline Keeler interviewed Littlefeather's biological sisters Rosalind Cruz and Trudy Orlandi, who say their family has no Native American ancestry.
-Keeler writes that the sisters state that their father, who was born in Oxnard, California, was of Mexican descent and had no tribal ties, nor was he related to the Yaqui tribes of Northern Mexico.
-Furthermore, Cruz believed Littlefeather fabricated a Native identity because she thought it was more "prestigious" to be Native American than to be Hispanic.
+Following Littlefeather's death, Navajo author Jacqueline Keeler interviewed Littlefeather's biological sisters Rosalind Cruz and Trudy Orlandi, who claim that their family has no Native American ancestry.
+Keeler writes that, according to Littlefeather's sisters, their father was born in Oxnard, California, was of Mexican descent and had no tribal ties, nor was he related to the Yaqui tribes of Northern Mexico.
+Furthermore, Cruz claimed that it was her belief that Littlefeather fabricated a Native identity because she thought it was more "prestigious" to be Native American than to be Hispanic.
 Keeler searched records of Littlefeather's family going back to 1850 and did not find evidence of Native ancestry.
-Although some of Cruz's/Littlefeather's distant family may have been born in Pima/O’odham tribal territory in Sonora, Mexico, scholars have stated that actual tribal members in these communities would have been a minority during the time.
+Although some of Littlefeather's distant family may have been born in Pima/O’odham tribal territory in Sonora, Mexico, scholars have suggested that actual tribal members in these communities would have been a minority during the time.
 According to Liza Black, an associate professor of history and Native American and Indigenous studies at Indiana University, and a citizen of the Cherokee Nation, "Keeler proves Littlefeather was a troubled woman who made the stories of others her own".
 The Pascua Yaqui Tribe stated that while neither Littlefeather nor her parents were enrolled tribal members, "that does not mean that we could independently confirm that she is not of Yaqui ancestry generally, from Mexico or the Southwestern United States".